Kids & Family

 Dad’s Club exists to build community belonging and brotherhood among dads

-At this event, Dads Club will host a dedicated Parent Chill Zone, where children can enjoy fun, supervised games led by two DOH - cleared staff members.
+At this event, Dads Club will host a dedicated Parent Chill Zone.
 This space will be available to Dads Club members first, with additional spots opened to the broader community as space allows.

 Our goal is to make your Father’s Day festival experience truly parent-friendly—so you can relax, be present, and fully enjoy the day.